yobel47/muse/README.md

 ## How To Use

-You can take the test from here ["Take the test!"](https://muse.kurobell.web.id).
+You can take a question here ["Take the test!"](https://muse.kurobell.web.id).

 ## Key Features